Two dogs were booked yesterday with the same problem, one after the other.

 - Sebaceous cysts: Common in older animals, some cysts are filled with a white, almost toothpaste-like secretion.
 They are of no concern other than being a nuisance.

 - Histiocytomas: Another skin tumor that occurs in young dogs, these ones do eventually subside of their own accord.
 However, the problem is mast cell tumors can mimic histiocytomas, so removal is the safest option.

-These vets provide great information and advice for those who find lumps on their dogs:
+These vets provide great information and advice for those who have found suspicious lumps on their dogs:

-This pet health content was written by a veterinarian, Dr. Pippa Elliott, BVMS, MRCVS.
+This article on what to do about a suspicious lump on your dog was written by a veterinarian, Dr. Pippa Elliott, BVMS, MRCVS.
 It was last reviewed Sept.
 28, 2018.